windmill-labs/windmill/README.md

 **We are hiring**: Software Engineers, DevOps, Solutions Engineers, Growth:
 <https://docs.windmill.dev/hiring>

-If you would like to, you can show your support for the project by starring this repo.
+You can show your support for the project by starring this repo.

 ---